ibm-cloud-docs/text-to-speech/custom-models.md

 -   `PUT /v1/customizations/{customization_id}/words/{word}`

 If necessary, you can then delete the data associated with the customer ID by using the `DELETE /v1/user_data` method.
 For more information, see [Information security](/docs/services/text-to-speech/information-security.html).

-### Using the examples
-{: #customCurl}

-The examples that follow use the `curl` command to demonstrate the methods of the customization interface.
-To run the examples, create an instance of the {{site.data.keyword.texttospeechshort}} service in {{site.data.keyword.Bluemix_notm}}.
-Then replace `{username}:{password}` in each example with the values of your *username* and *password* from your HTTP basic authentication credentials for the service instance.
-Concatenate the two values with an embedded colon to create a single string of the form *username*:*password*.

-Note that you must use your service credentials, *not* your {{site.data.keyword.Bluemix_notm}} ID and password.
-For more information, see [Service credentials for {{site.data.keyword.watson}} services](/docs/services/watson/getting-started-credentials.html).

 ## Creating a custom model
 {: #cuModelsCreate}